By TONY SEED (Originally published in March, 2019 during the US “humanitarian aid” offensive against Venezuela )

 In exchange, Bush created in 2006 the “parole program for Cuban medical professionals,” the only one of its kind in the world.
 It aims to destroy international cooperation with the island with countries in need, by depriving it of its human resources.

-This anti-Cuban plan is still in effect because of the US blockade, designed to promote the abandonment of their missions in other countries, by Cuban health professionals, actively facilitating their migration through the use of US embassies that encourage them to do so.
-This program is just one of many attacks that Cuba is still suffering from the USA now being escalated by the Trump administration which has become a matter of especially grave concern, although both governments recently decided to restore diplomatic relations and bilateral dialogue.
+This anti-Cuban plan is still in effect because of the US blockade, designed to promote by Cuban health professionals to the abandon heir missions in other countries, actively facilitating their migration through the use of US embassies that encourage them to do so.
+This program is just one of many attacks that Cuba is still suffering from the USA now being escalated by the Trump administration.
+This has become a matter of especially grave concern, although both governments recently decided to restore diplomatic relations and bilateral dialogue.
 Such blockades are a form of collective punishment.

 The American people still have not heard about it.

-The Henry Reeve Brigade has distinguished itself throughout the world for their internationalism, from the mountains of Pakistan wracked by an earthquake to the Ebola epidemic in Africa.
+The Henry Reeve Brigade has distinguished itself throughout the world for their internationalism, from the mountains of Pakistan wracked by an earthquake on October 8, 2005 that left more than 73 000 people dead, 70 000 injured and some four million homeless (in which the war bloc, occupying Afghanistan, also organized an air-bridge), to the Ebola epidemic in Africa.
 Such missions not only assist the people at a time of great need, but underscores the magnitude of their generosity and national altruism.
 The dignity and social conscience displayed by the Venezuelan and Cuban government and peoples are a bulwark against the arms of imperialism and its empty professions of humanitarianism.
 The current US President Trump let thousands die in Puerto Rico and put small children in cages on the Mexican border.
-The deeds of the Venezuelans and Cubans demonstrate the alternatives which permit people to realize their deepest aspirations when they are empowering themselves, and that another better world is possible.
+The deeds of the Venezuelans and Cubans demonstrate the alternatives which permit people to realize their deepest aspirations when they are empowering themselves.
+Another better world is possible.
 The reality that it is the people themselves, here and worldwide, who are and will bring this change about has never been clearer.